Approval will be required by large food business establishments proposing to manufacture and handle “products of animal origin”.

 - “Restricted” is interpreted as concerning only certain types of products being made or establishments being supplied.

 Hazard Analysis and Critical Control Points (HACCP) principles and pre-requisites

 The approval process requires that you put in place procedures to manage food safety and that these procedures be based upon the Hazard Analysis and Critical Control Points (HACCP) principles.

 The Hazard Analysis and Critical Control Points principles are:

-Your food safety management system based on the Hazard Analysis and Critical Control Points principles can be tailored to fit your business and should be appropriate to the scale and type of production you intend to carry out.
+Your food safety management system based on the Hazard Analysis and Critical Control Points principles can be tailored to fit your business.
+It should be appropriate to the scale and type of production you intend to carry out.

-Prior to implementing your documented food safety management system, a pre-requisite programme should be developed and set in place to provide a sound foundation for your Hazard Analysis and Critical Control Points.
-Examples of pre-requisites to consider would be:
+Before implementing your documented food safety management system, a prerequisite programme should be developed and set in place to provide a sound foundation for your Hazard Analysis and Critical Control Points.
+Examples of prerequisites to consider would be:

 - where the raw materials are going to be stored and managed,